Types of Degrees MRI Technician Majors Are Getting

 Salaries According to BLS

 Magnetic Resonance Imaging (MRI) Technology/Technician majors often go into careers with median salaries of $72,230.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Online MRI Technician Programs

-In 2018-2019, 56 schools offered a magnetic resonance imaging (MRI) technology/technician program of some type.
+In the 2019-2020 academic year, 61 schools offered some type of magnetic resonance imaging (MRI) technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|